TechieRanjan/Todo/README.md

 ## Credits

-This project was created by [Your Name] as a simple task manager application using HTML, CSS, and JavaScript.
+This project was created by Ranjan Kashyap as a simple task manager application using HTML, CSS, and JavaScript.

 ## License